GeneraleCauchemar/advent-of-code-php/README.md

 - If there are different test inputs for part one and two, just create two test input files and append the filename with `_1` or `_2` to differentiate them
-- You must implement the solver constructor and use it to path both the year and day as strings to the parent constructor call, or else the `SolverHandler` service will not be able to find it when attempting to use it
+- You must implement the solver constructor and use it to pass both the year and day as strings to the parent constructor call, or else the `SolverHandler` service will not be able to find it when attempting to use it
 - Implement your logic in both `partOne()` and `partTwo()` and have them return your result
 - You can override `warmup()` to warmup class properties, manage input for both parts...